celigo/integrator-api-docs/readme.md

 ```

 ### One-time Tokens
-When using the integrator.io extension framework one-time tokens are also used.
-These tokens are passed in the options argument of each function, and can be used similarly to [Bearer Tokens](https://github.com/celigo/integrator-api-docs/blob/master/readme.md#bearer-tokens) to call back into integrator.io.
-One-time tokens will auto expire after use (determined via a return statement, or after a 15 minute timeout).
-For SmartConnectors (i.e. managed integration apps), tokens passed are only granted access to invoke resources belonging to the SmartConnector itself (determined via the \_connectorId property).
-For hooks and wrappers not belonging to a SmartConnector, one-time tokens are limited to only a sub-set of the integrator.io API.
+When using the integrator.io extension framework one-time tokens are supported (and highly recommended).
+The one-time tokens are passed in the options argument of each function, and can be used similar to [Bearer Tokens](https://github.com/celigo/integrator-api-docs/blob/master/readme.md#bearer-tokens) to call back into integrator.io.
+One-time tokens auto expire after being used (or after a 15 minute timeout if never used).
+For SmartConnectors (i.e. managed integration apps), one-time tokens passed are only granted access to invoke the resources that belong to the SmartConnector.

 Resource Types
 =========